canonical/checkbox/checkbox-ng/docs/manpages/plainbox-session-structure.rst

 io-logs:
     A directory with files representing input-output operations performed by particular jobs.
 There are three files for each job.
-One for PlainBox itself and two more for human-readable debugging.
+One for Plainbox itself and two more for human-readable debugging.
 The files are:

     \*.record.gz:
-        A file internal to PlainBox, containing representation of all of the input-output operations performed by the specified job definition's command process.
+        A file internal to Plainbox, containing representation of all of the input-output operations performed by the specified job definition's command process.